Cleanse & Detox

 Also known as Pippali, Indian Long Pepper is the fruit of the piper lognum and is widely used in Ayurvedic medicine and offers various health benefits.

 Revered during the golden age of spice route, mace is a magical spice.
 This lacy bright red aril (outer coating) of the nutmeg seed has a distinct character of its own.

 Native to Europe and Asia, Licorice is the root of the Glycyrrhiza plant.
 Known as Yashtimadhu, meaning ‘sweet root’, licorice is a sweet cooling root.

 Evergreen Myristica fragrans tree, is the only tree that is the source of two amazing spices that is revered worldwide – Nutmeg and Mace.

-The Golden Wonder, the Super-spice, the Queen of Spices; call it what you wish, the humble turmeric is definitely worthy of all these titles and more.
-Native to the Indian subcontinent, this bright orange-yellow hued spice with a unique earthy tasteis also packed with an array of healing properties.
+Native to the Indian subcontinent, this bright orange-yellow-hued spice with a unique earthy taste is packed with an array of healing properties.